-- C. Employee Counseling and Assistance: The administration will encourage use of the Employee Assistance Program (EAP).
+- B. Training: All college administrators will be provided training in workplace-related threats and acts of violence.
+This training will focus on prevention and de-escalation of violence, will include suggestions for appropriate responses to threats and acts of violence, and will identify those resources which are available to use once a potential problem has been identified, or an incident has occurred. - C. Employee Counseling and Assistance: The administration will encourage use of the Employee Assistance Program (EAP).
 The EAP is primarily an assessment, short-term counseling and referral agency.
 While administrators, family members, or union representatives may encourage employees to seek help from the EAP, the decision to use those services must be voluntary.
 Employees may also choose to seek assistance from private health services to deal with pressures, stress, emotional problems, or other personal issues which could, if ignored, lead to threats or acts of violence. - D. Valuing and Respecting Diversity: The College values and respects individual differences among people.
 Harassment of any person in the workplace is strictly prohibited.
 Incidents of this nature, if not corrected, may result in workplace violence.
-The administration will continue to treat incidents of harassment and discrimination as outlined in MnSCU Board Policy 1B.1. - E. A Safe Workplace: College administrators have the primary responsibility for ensuring a safe work environment.
+The administration will continue to treat incidents of harassment and discrimination as outlined in Minnesota State Board Policy 1B.1. - E. A Safe Workplace: College administrators have the primary responsibility for ensuring a safe work environment.
 They are empowered to take immediate action to resolve or stabilize violent situations in the workplace, and to protect people from harm.
 Administrators will also ensure that appropriate disciplinary responses are made to workplace acts of violence or aggression. - F. Dangerous Weapon Prohibition: The administration will work to eliminate dangerous weapons from the workplace.
 Effective immediately, the possession of any dangerous weapon, to include any firearm, in any college workplace by any person other than a law enforcement officer, is strictly prohibited.
 For the purposes of this plan and policy, the following items are considered to be "Dangerous Weapons": - 1.
-Any weapon which, according to law, is illegal to possess. - Any firearm, loaded or unloaded, assembled or disassembled, including pellet, "BB", and stun guns (electronic incapacitation devices). - 3.
+Any weapon which, according to law, is illegal to possess. - Any firearm, loaded or unloaded, assembled or disassembled, including pellet, "BB", and stun guns (electronic incapacitation devices) - 3.
 Replicate firearms, as defined in Minnesota Statute 609.713. - 4.
 Knives (and other similar instruments) with a blade length of more than three inches, other than those present in the workplace for the specific use of instruction or for food preparation and service. - 5.
 Any "switchblade" knife. - 6.
 "Brass knuckles," "metal knuckles," and similar weapons. - 7.
 Bows, crossbows and arrows. - 8.
 Explosives and explosive devices, including ammunition, fireworks and incendiary devices. - 9.
-"Throwing stars," "numchucks," clubs, saps, and any other item commonly used as, or primarily intended for use as, a weapon. - 10.
-Any object that has been modified to serve as, or has been employed as, a dangerous weapon.
+"Throwing stars," "numchucks," clubs, saps, and any other item commonly used as, or primarily intended for use as, a weapon. - Any object that has been modified to serve as, or has been employed as, a dangerous weapon.